 I think Salmon Oil is one of the best supplements you canÂ add to your dogâ€™s diet because it has helped VÃk’s dry nose in such a short time!

-Vík has had a very dry nose since he was a pup.
+VÃk has had a very dry nose since he was a pup.
 It looked painful, flakey, and occasionally would bleed.
 It was so sad and painful to look at.
 As of today, it is on the mend and I think adding fish oil to his food every day was the most significant factor for his healing nose.

-I wanted to try another supplement for Vík.* So we changed to Salmon Oil and this time, Vík and Kenzo went nuts!
-They both get so happy when it is food time vs. before adding Salmon Oil; they were both very “meh” about getting their meals.
+I wanted to try another supplement for VÃk.
+So we changed to Salmon Oil and this time, VÃk and Kenzo both went nuts!
+They both get so happy when it is feeding time!
+Before we started adding Salmon Oil to their kibble they were very “meh” about getting their meals.

-I prefer the liquid form over the capsules because it is easier to administer, both Kenzo & Vík love the taste, and there is a higher convention of healthy fatty aides in the liquid than the soft gels.
+I prefer the liquid form over the capsules because it is easier to administer, both Kenzo & VÃk love the taste, and there is a higher convention of healthy fatty aides in the liquid than the soft gels.
 The liquid is more expensive than the soft gels, but in my opinion, it is well worth the extra $.